🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Federal Cannabis Laws

-In 2018, an amendment was made to the historic Farm Bill — which primarily controls the laws referring to the agricultural industry.
+In 2018, an amendment was made to the historic Agriculture Improvement Act (2018 Farm Bill) — which primarily controls the laws referring to the agricultural industry.
 It distinguishes who gets certain types of financial aid or credits, what’s considered legal in marketing, and what crops a farmer has access to grow.

 The 2018 amendment brought a massive change to the cannabis world by bumping down a specific variety of cannabis (hemp) from its Schedule I status.
 This amendment essentially made any form of cannabis legal — as long as it didn’t produce high concentrations of delta 9 THC.